-- Once a student has commenced the course if they choose to defer or withdraw enrolment there is no refund for tuition fees paid - 3.
-If a student applies for RPL and the application is unsuccessful, there will be no refund. - 4.
-Once a student has commenced the course if the student is granted a different visa (bridging, temporary or permanent residency) the tuition fees paid for that study period and the previous are not refundable. - Should the student fail to comply with terms and conditions of enrolment and the enrolment is cancelled by JTI, there will be no refund on tuition fees - 6.
-The student has not met the minimum requirements to commence a subsequent course. - 7.
+- There is no refund for enrolment fee, and if selected: OSHC and organising accommodation. - Once a student has commenced the course if they choose to defer or withdraw enrolment there is no refund for tuition fees paid - If a student applies for RPL and the application is unsuccessful, there will be no refund. - Once a student has commenced the course if the student is granted a different visa (bridging, temporary or permanent residency) the tuition fees paid for that study period and the previous are not refundable. - 5.
+Should the student fail to comply with terms and conditions of enrolment and the enrolment is cancelled by JTI, there will be no refund on tuition fees - The student has not met the minimum requirements to commence a subsequent course. - 7.
 If the student provides less than 30 days written notice of intention to withdraw prior to commencement of course date.